Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Introduction

 We propose variational inference \cite{Blei03042017} as a rapid and accurate method for GW population inference.
 The basic idea is to convert the intractable Bayesian posterior from a sampling problem (as in Markov chain Monte Carlo or nested sampling \cite{Metropolis:1953am, Hastings:1970aa, Skilling:2004pqw, Skilling:2006gxv}) to an optimization problem by assuming a parametrized distribution that approximates the true posterior.
 With a sufficiently flexible approximation such as a normalizing flow \cite{Papamakarios:2019fms, Kobyzev:2019ydm}, we show that it is possible to match the results of state-of-the-art inference algorithms at a fraction of the computation time.
-Independent of the catalog size, our method requires as few as $\mathcal{O}(10^3$--$10^4)$ likelihood evaluations due to superconvergent training \cite{smith2019super}, resulting in predictable computation time based on the cost of a single likelihood evaluation.
+Independent of the catalog size, our method requires as few as $\mathcal{O}(10^3$--$10^4)$ likelihood evaluations, resulting in predictable computation time based on the cost of a single likelihood evaluation.
 Moreover, the learned posteriors are exact probability density functions that can generate an arbitrary number of samples guaranteed to be statistically independent, which can in turn can be used to estimate the Bayesian evidence via neural importance sampling \cite{10.1145/3341156, Dax:2022pxd}.
 This allows us to assess the predictions of population models fitted to GW data and select between them.
 A smoothed variant of importance sampling \cite{JMLR:v25:19-556} can be used to regularize reweighted samples generated from the learned posterior if necessary and produces a goodness-of-fit metric that indicates when the variational approximation should be improved (e.g., through longer training or a more flexible posterior model), without needing a comparison to results from independent sampling algorithms.

 On current GW catalogs, accurate neural variational posteriors can be trained in a matter of seconds using GPU hardware acceleration.
 This allows population models to be tested interactively on real data, thereby greatly expediting the process of model exploration and astrophysical interpretation.
-We further show that a mock catalog containing 1599 events simulated with full Bayesian parameter estimation can be analyzed accurately in minutes, implying variational inference will be a useful tool for upcoming LVK observing runs.
+We further show that a mock catalog containing 1599 events simulated with full Bayesian parameter estimation can be analyzed accurately in minutes (instead of several hours for nested sampling), implying variational inference will be a useful tool for upcoming LVK observing runs.